SS-Atlantis/AtlantisCmd/docs/pkg_development.rst

 Setting up an isolated development environment using `Conda`_ is recommended.
-Assuming that you have `Miniconda3`_ installed, you can create and activate an environment called :kbd:`atlantiscmd` that will have all of the Python packages necessary for development, testing, and building the documentation with the commands below.
+Assuming that you have `Miniconda3`_ installed, you can create and activate an environment called :kbd:`atlantis-cmd` that will have all of the Python packages necessary for development, testing, and building the documentation with the commands below.